ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/034200 Precast Vaults.md

 	1. Manufacturer or Supplier
 		1. Store reinforcing steel off ground in well drained area to prevent deformation.
 		2. Aggregates and sand: Store on concrete slab and handle to maintain separation and to prevent infiltration of deleterious materials.
-		3. Completed structures: Store off ground using wood blocks, pallets, or othe appropriate means to give ample space between rows and individual pieces, and with enough clearance above and below to allow full view of walls and joint ends for inspection purposes.
+		3. Completed structures: Store off ground using wood blocks, pallets, or other appropriate means to give ample space between rows and individual pieces, and with enough clearance above and below to allow full view of walls and joint ends for inspection purposes.
 		4. Joint ends: Keep clean and off ground.
 	2. Manufacturer's Batching Plant, Casting Equipment, and Curing Facilities: Complete, operating properly, and of proper size and range.
 	3. Manufacturer's Records: Show evidence of continual maintenance and quality control over casting forms and joint forming rings.